marco-cardoso/property_anomaly_detector/README.md

 [![BBC Video](https://img.youtube.com/vi/mOGAxUqHxsE/0.jpg)](https://www.youtube.com/watch?v=mOGAxUqHxsE)

-Property rental websites are very similiar : They possess a webpage listing the advertisements with options to filter the results.
+Property rental websites are very similar : They possess a webpage listing the advertisements with options to filter the results.
 Each advertisement has a page that can put you in touch with the property agent/fraudster.